tsipkens/wat-lii-fluence/README.md

 prop = get_prop
 ```

 The user should see an output structure that contain fields corresponding to quantities like the density and specific heat capacity of the particle material, gas temperature, laser wavelength, Clausius-Clapeyron equation parameters, etc. The full list of parameters and their meaning are provided in the gen_prop function for reference.
 Further details on the physics are also given in [Sipkens and Daun][1].
 Users can manually code these values or generate the default structure, as above, and modify the relevant values.
+It is worth noting that most of the properties are scalars.
+For example, the density takes on a single value, rather than being temperature-dependent.
+This is necessary for the simplified analysis suggested by this approach.
+Typically, evaluating temperature dependent properties around 2,500 K is sufficient to achieve reasonable estimates of the transition temperature and fluence.

 Next, compute the transition fluence and temperature,

 ```Matlab
 [Tref, Fref] = get_ref(prop)